Hofjes ask for quieter looking

 Do not use flash, do not photograph residents, avoid blocking entrances and keep voices low.
 If a place is closed, that boundary is part of the city.

-For hofje articles, real photography works best: an entrance, brickwork, garden edge or facade detail without people in the frame.
-If no rights-safe image is available, an abstract illustration is better than a fake photorealistic courtyard.
+For hofje articles, a quiet detail works best: an entrance, brickwork, garden edge or facade without people in the frame.
+The image does not need to show everything; a small detail keeps the place credible.

-That keeps the visual local, calm and credible without AI slop or privacy risk.
+That keeps the visual local, calm and credible.

 Frequently asked questions